oliver006/elasticsearch-gmail/README.md

 #### Feedback

-Open pull requests, issues or email me at o@21zoo.com
+Open a pull requests or an issue!